zhihu/kids/README.md

     kids -c samples/dev.conf

-Because kids uses redis protocol, so you can use `redis-cli` to play with it, open another terminal:
+Because kids uses redis protocol, you can use `redis-cli` to play with it, open another terminal:

     $ redis-cli -p 3888
     $ 127.0.0.1:3388> PSUBSCRIBE *